 - You must have occupied the home for the 12-month period immediately before the application date;

-- You must currently occupy the property;
+- You must currently occupy the property as your principal residence;

 Real Property Tax Exemption